• Europes biggest bike selection

 Steel gravel bikes are heavier

-Steel is heavy, and you will find on a build, you can easily add 1-3 kg depending on the frame you have.
-This might not seem like a lot, but for a racing cyclist it makes a big difference and for lightweight setups, it might want to be avoided.
+Steel is heavy; depending on your frame, you can easily add 1-3 kg to a build.
+This might not seem like a lot, but it makes a big difference for a racing cyclist, and it might want to be avoided for lightweight setups.
 A steel gravel race bike will be as light as possible.

 Flexibility

-We mentioned flexibility in the advantages, but in some cases, it’s a disadvantage on a steel gravel bike frame.
-If you are looking for a super stiff frame that can transfer power, then flexibility isn’t always a good thing, and steel might want to be avoided.
+We mentioned flexibility among the advantages, but it can sometimes be a disadvantage on a steel gravel bike frame.
+If you are looking for a super stiff frame that can transfer power, then flexibility isn’t always good, and steel might want to be avoided.

 Steel gravel bikes look more classic

-Steel bikes generally have a much more classic look than carbon or aluminum bikes.
-This is because the tubing is very small to keep the weight down and give it the forgiving properties it has.
+Steel bikes generally look more classic than carbon or aluminum bikes.
+This is because the tubing is very small, keeping the weight down and giving it its forgiving properties.
 Some love the look, while others don’t.

 How do steel gravel bikes compare to other materials?